 - Henry VIII based his divorce from his fourth wife partly on the grounds of non-consummation.
 She was confused by this because he did give her a kiss goodnight and she thought that was how it worked.

 - Some children will make up their own explanations for how babies are made based on the limited knowledge they have of such matters, some of which are astonishingly complete — albeit totally wrong, in many if not most cases.

 - Sometimes a little knowledge is a dangerous thing.
 Such misconceptions have persisted and will probably continue to persist into adulthood for as long as there are people who either aren't good at listening, or aren't told about it (properly) in the first place.

 - In his biography, Tom Sullivan reported being in the junior high and fearing he got a girl pregnant after dancing with her and "getting funny feelings".
 After talking it over during confession, the amused priest assured him that all he had felt was the perfectly normal sensation of getting an erection.

 - The Sandman.
 The story arc, "A Game of You", Hazel got pregnant after having sex standing up, though she thought she wouldn't.
 Somewhat Justified in that she's a Butch Lesbian, and hadn't had sex with a man before.
-She also thought a pregnancy test would involve killing a rabbit.

 - The "you can't get pregnant your first time" myth came up in Troublemakers.
 After Christine discovers this isn't true, she goes to a doctor friend to get checked out and this ultimately leads to her discovering that she isn't human any more.